FoxxMD/laravel-elasticbeanstalk-queue-worker/README.md

 `parseConfig.php` looks for either a user-supplied `supervisord.conf` file specified in configuration.
 If one exists then it is used.

 Otherwise `parseConfig.php` looks for a json file generated earlier that contains all of the environmental variables configured for elastic beanstalk.
-It then parses out any queue configurations found (see `Add Queues`) section above and generates a supervisor program for each.
+It then parses out any queue configurations found (see `Add Queues`) section above and generates a supervisor program for each as well as supplying each program with all the environmental variables set for EB.
 The program to be generated looks like this:

 ```
 [program:$queue]
-command=sudo php artisan queue:work $connection --queue=$queue --tries=$tries --sleep=$sleep --daemon
+command=php artisan queue:work $connection --queue=$queue --tries=$tries --sleep=$sleep --daemon
 directory=/var/app/current/
 autostart=true
 autorestart=true
 process_name=$queue-%(process_num)s
 numprocs=$numProcs
 startsecs=$startSecs
+user=webapp
+environment=$environmentVal
 ```

 After parsing all queues it then appends the programs to a clean `supervisord.conf` file in the same directory.